ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Default Value: `mongoce`

 ### mongodb_version
 Defines the specific mongo version to be used.
 Best practice would be to use the version associated with the current Maximo Application Suite catalog.
-However, this value can currently be overridden to 4.4.21, 5.0.21, 5.0.23, 6.0.10 or 6.0.12
+However, this value can currently be overridden to 4.4.21, 5.0.21, 5.0.23, 6.0.10, 6.0.12, 7.0.12

 !!! important
     It is advised to never attempt a downgrade a MongoDB instance managed by the MAS Devops Ansible Collection.
 Also best practices should include creating scheduled backups of any MongoDB instance.